dtinit/dtinit.github.io/_posts/2024-03-12-access-content-spoofing-threats.md

 [**Permission and Access**](#permission-and-access-challenges) are, if not a threat exactly, at least a challenging area to get right and possibly a source of confusion for spoofers to use.

-Overall, while these are nontrivial sources of potential threat, none are unmanageable, and all are broadly comparable to threats in ordinary data processing systems and processes.
-While the characteristics unique to data portability can pose specific challenges, all can be managed.
+These are nontrivial sources of potential threat.
+Many can be managed the same way the same threats are managed when content is acquired via existing channels (which is not to say that it's easy - harmful content for example is widely understood to be a very hard problem already).
+While the characteristics unique to data portability can pose specific challenges, adding data portability does not appear to break existing protections completely.
+Much work needs to be done for specific verticals and scenarios.

 ## Harmful Content